[ Use case ]

 Start with your highest-value e-commerce retainer:

-1. Connect Shopify or install the Burrow WordPress plugin (captures WooCommerce events automatically)
+1. Install the Burrow WordPress plugin (captures WooCommerce events automatically) or the Craft CMS plugin for Craft Commerce stores

 2. Connect GitHub for deploy tracking